suriyun-production/mmorpg-kit-docs/docs/pages/152-how-to-create-interactable-objects.md

 ## Function Description

 ### Shared for all interfaces
-- **SetAsTargetInOneClick** - This must return `TRUE`, if you want controller to set this entity as target immediately in one click. if it is `FALSE`, first click will select it for information viewing, second will set it as target. for an item drop entities this will returns `TRUE` because, it
+- **SetAsTargetInOneClick** - This must return `TRUE`, if you want controller to set this entity as target immediately in one click. if it is `FALSE`, first click will select it for information viewing, second will set it as target.
+For example an item drop entities this will returns `TRUE` because, it can just pickup an items immediately it one-click, it is not like monster or other entities which should wait player to decide to attack or do something.

 ### IActivatableEntity